-D.P.
+• D.P.
 Bernstein

-Lecture(s), Skills, Training(s)
+Teaching methods: Lecture(s), Skills, Training(s)

-Personality disorders, treatment, assessment, clinical image, aetiology, theoretical models
+Personality disorders, treatment, assessment, clinical image, aetiology, theoretical models Faculty of Psychology and Neuroscience

 Forensic Assessment in Child Custody and Child Abuse Cases

 Forensic assessment in child custody and child abuse cases (CCA) is the most complex form of assessment a forensic psychologist can be asked to conduct.
 This type of assessment requires extensive knowledge of child development, child and adult psychopathology, family dynamics and the causes and consequences of trauma.
 During this course, students will be exposed to best-evidence standards for CCA and will examine real-life CCA forensic evaluations in light of these best-evidence standards and the latest empirical research.